ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 ..
 COMMENT:
    What to compare?
-   This is a new UFS Case Study so there isn’t a predefined analysis.
+   No predefined analysis.
 Examining the mid-level and surface dynamics along with convective variables would be a good place to start.